-NYPD's Suspicionless Stop and Frisk Practice is A Direct and Proximate Result of Defendants' Policies, Practices and/or Customs result of policies, practices and/or customs devised, implemented, enforced and sanctioned by the City, Commissioner Kelly and Bloomberg and their confederates whose identities are presently unknown, with the knowledge that such policies, practices and/or customs would lead to violations of the Fourth and Fourteenth Amendments.
+NYPD's Suspicionless Stop and Frisk Practice is A Direct and Proximate Result of Defendants' Policies, Practices and/or Customs

+38. The pervasive unconstitutional practices of the NYPD are a direct and proximate result of policies, practices and/or customs devised, implemented, enforced and sanctioned by the City, Kelly and Bloomberg and their confederates whose identities are presently unknown, with the knowledge that such policies, practices and/or customs would lead to violations of the Fourth and Fourteenth Amendments.
 Those policies, practices and/or customs include: (a) failing to properly screen, train and supervise NYPD officers, (b) failing to adequately monitor and discipline NYPD officers, and (c) encouraging, sanctioning and failing to rectify the NYPD's custom and practice of suspicionless stops and frisks.